tinacms/tinacms-site/content/blog/exporting-wordpress-content-to-gatsby.md

 Gatsby can include content from many sources, including from existing WordPress sites.
 If we want to decommission a WordPress site, exporting the content to Markdown will ensure it's editable in the future (Markdown is a way of formatting content that's widely used by static website generators).

-That's where the WP to Gatsby Markdown Exporter plugin helps us.
+That's where the WP Gatsby Markdown Exporter plugin helps us.

 ## Installing the exporter plugin